brooks-security-com/brooks-security.com/content/posts/Why Patching Servers Manually is not Safer.md

 +++

 As part of my job, I frequently talk to IT managers and senior technical staff.
 A frequent statement I hear sounds like this, “We patch our servers manually to reduce the risk of an outage."
 This stance is understandable.
 Regrettable, but understandable.
 Lets dig into it.

-Human Errors: Intentions vs. RealityHumans have expertise but are also prone to mistakes.
+## Human Errors: Intentions vs. Reality
+Humans have expertise but are also prone to mistakes.
 In server patching, these mistakes can be significant:

 * Oversight in Patch Sequencing: Applying patches in the wrong order can destabilize a system.
 * Misconfigured Settings: A small error can disrupt services.